aws-ia/cloudformation-gitlab-resource-providers/gitlab-project-resource/docs/README.md

 ### Ref

-When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the ID.
+When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the Id.

 ### Fn::GetAtt